 The Hiscox approach makes it possible to tailor insurance in line with your agency’s requirements, whether you’ve just launched a start-up or have a 20-strong team.

 How much does digital marketing insurance cost?

 The cost of digital marketing insurance depends on the products you add to your policy and the cover limits you set for each.
-In general, business insurance costs start at £10 per month with Hiscox, according to analysis of at least 10% of our customers’ policies in 2020.
+In general, business insurance costs start at £9.80 per month with Hiscox*.

 Setting insurance policy limits is an important decision for any digital marketing business, since underinsurance can affect our ability to help if you need to make a claim.
 Policy limits should be as high as the value of a worst-case scenario claim.
 A digital marketing business with high-value client accounts might need more insurance coverage than a freelancer.

 *Figures based on an average of at least 10% of our customer base between October 2020 and October 2021

 Digital marketing is creative work, but it’s also commercial.
 Watch Jon Marshall’s unskippable minute video to learn how his design consultancy strikes the balance.

 When clients claim: Media insurance stories

 From copyright to filming rights, the digital marketing sector carries a distinctive set of risks.
 Read media insurance claim stories to learn how Hiscox responds.